Dick Francis: Personal life

 Francis was born in Coedcanlas, Pembrokeshire, Wales.
 Some sources report his birthplace as the inland town of Lawrenny, but at least two of his obituaries stated his birthplace as the coastal town of Tenby.
 His autobiography says that he was born at his maternal grandparents' farm at Coedcanlas on the estuary of the River Cleddau, roughly a mile north-west of Lawrenny.
 His mother had likely returned to her parents' home to give birth, as was the custom.
 He was the son of a jockey and stable manager and his wife.
 Francis grew up in Maidenhead in Berkshire, England.
 He left school at 15 without any qualifications, intending to become a jockey; by the time he was 18, in 1938, he also was training horses.

 In October 1945, he met Mary Margaret Brenchley (17 June 1924 – 30 September 2000) at a cousin's wedding.
 In most interviews, they commented that it was love at first sight.
-(Francis has some of his characters fall similarly in love within moments of meeting, as in the novels Flying Finish, Knockdown, and The Edge.)
+(Francis has some of his characters fall similarly in love within moments of meeting, as in the novels Flying Finish, Knockdown, The Edge, and Under Orders.)
 Their families were not entirely happy with their engagement, but the couple married in June 1947 in London.
-She had graduated with a degree in English and French from London University at the age of 19, was an assistant stage manager, and later worked as a publisher's reader.
-She also became a pilot, and her experience of flying contributed to many novels, including Flying Finish, Rat Race, and Second Wind.
+She had graduated with a degree in English and French from London University at the age of 19, was an assistant stage manager and later worked as a publisher's reader.
+She also became a pilot and her experience of flying contributed to many novels, including Flying Finish, Rat Race, and Second Wind.
 She contracted polio while pregnant with their first child.
 (Francis drew from this in his novel Forfeit, which he named as one of his favourites.)
-They had two sons, Merrick (born 1950) and Felix (born 1953).
+They had two sons, one of who was Felix Francis (born 1953).

 For nearly 30 years, Francis lived in Blewbury in Berkshire (now in Oxfordshire).
 In the 1980s, he and his wife moved to Florida in the United States.
 In 1992, they moved to the Cayman Islands, where Mary died of a heart attack in 2000.
 In 2006, Francis had a heart bypass operation; in 2007 his right foot was amputated.
-He died of natural causes on 14 February 2010 at his Caribbean home in Grand Cayman, survived by both sons.
+He died of natural causes on 14 February 2010, at his Caribbean home in Grand Cayman.